 Arbor Week is the celebration of trees and the benefits that they provide to our community, from shading our homes and streets to purifying the air and water and improving our quality of life!
-Edmond celebrates with events throughout the last full week of March, which falls during the week of March 20th-25th this year.
+Edmond celebrates with events throughout the last full week of March, which falls during the week of March 24th-30th in 2019.

 City Council Recognition

 2020 Arbor Week presentations will take place at the City Council meeting on March 23rd.
 Presentations will include the Arbor Week Proclamation, recognition of City of Edmond as a Tree City USA, recognition of Edmond Electric as a Tree Line USA, and recognition of the 1st-3rd Place Best in Show winners of the Arbor Day Art Contest.

 Arbor Day Art Show